 According to the Zillow survey, 39% of millennials said they would be comfortable buying a home online.
 Moreover, tech trends like AR features, 3D walkthroughs, and advanced mortgage calculators have made the process even more convenient.
 The question is, how to make a real estate website that has a chance of competing with the big players on the market and not spend a fortune on it?

 One of Mind Studios’ goals is to help entrepreneurs reach their business goals with the help of websites and mobile applications.
-Based on our experience with the real estate industry, in this article, we walk you through the development process and its costs, as well as share tips on how to make a platform that appeals to your customers.
+Based on our experience with the real estate industry, in this article, we walk you through the development process and its costs, as well as share tips on making a real estate website that appeals to your customers.

 Reasons to invest in real estate website development

-With many well-established real estate platforms on the market, how can real estate agents benefit from building a website of their own?
-These three reasons are an accurate illustration of why having a real estate platform has become an essential part of agents’ marketing strategy.
+With many well-established real estate platforms on the market, how can real estate agents benefit from building a real estate website of their own?
+These three reasons are an accurate illustration of why having a real estate platform has become an essential part of agents’ marketing strategies.